alagusivakumar/myProductManagement/README.md

 HOW TO START SERVER?

 In order to start the nodejs server , install the dependencies mentioned in the package.json using "npm install" and start the server using "node server.js".
 The server will run at localhost at port number 8000.
-Inorder to test the application , use "npm test"
+Inorder to test the application , use "npm test" command

 HOW TO START THE CONSOLE?